 Mental Illness Is a Women’s Health Issue — Especially Now

-We’re in a mental health crisis.
+We're in a mental health crisis.
 Our phones are making us depressed.
-The news is making us depressed.
+The newsis making us depressed.
 Our birth control?
 Also definitely making us depressed.
-By 2020, depression is predicted by the World Health Organization to be the second leading cause of global disability burden.
-And, more than ever, it’s a women’s issue.
+Depression was predicted by the World Health Organization to be the second leading cause of global disability burden this year and that was before COVID-19.
+And, more than ever, it's a women's issue.

 As it currently stands, women are twice as likely as men to be diagnosed with depression.
 Anxiety, which I like to think of as depression's sinister first cousin, is also more common among women than men.
 In fact, women are likelier to experience three or more simultaneous mood disorders than men are, to an extent that we are seriously limited in our ability to function day to day.